strawberrymusicplayer/strawberry/README.md

   * Streaming support for Tidal and Deezer
   * Scrobbler with support for Last.fm, Libre.fm and ListenBrainz

-It has so far been tested to work on Linux, OpenBSD, MacOs and Windows.
+It has so far been tested to work on Linux, OpenBSD, macOS and Windows.

 ### :heavy_exclamation_mark: Requirements